If you are new here, the Intermittent Fasting Guide For Beginners is perfect and so easy-to-follow.

 - reduce oxidative stress

-- reduce metabolic biomarkers seen in chronic diseases
+- improve metabolic biomarkers seen in chronic diseases (1)

 - improves mental function